bplmaps/lmec-main-site/content/about/jobs/gallery-attendant.md

-Gallery attendants play a key role in managing the Center's free, public-access gallery at the Central Library in Copley Square, providing a welcoming and interactive face for patrons of all backgrounds in the Map Center's spaces.
+Gallery attendants play a key role in managing the Center's free, public-access gallery at the Central Library in Copley Square, providing a welcoming and interactive face for patrons of all backgrounds in the Leventhal Center's spaces.

 This is a **fixed-term position** beginning September 6, 2021 and ending on January 21, 2022.
 The position is hourly, for 14--18 hours per week, paid at $**17.50/hour**.

-Gallery attendants staff the front desk of the Map Center gallery, greeting and orienting patrons, answering questions, and occasionally facilitating interpretive programs in the gallery.
+Gallery attendants staff the front desk of the Leventhal Center gallery, greeting and orienting patrons, answering questions, and occasionally facilitating interpretive programs in the gallery.
 For the duration of this position, the gallery will be hosting the exhibition _Bending